paltze/scenery/README.md

 ## Examples

-This repository contains an `example` folder with the many working examples.
-It is best to see them at least once to get a better understanding of the library.
+This repository contains an `example` folder with the working examples.
+It might be consulted in case of non-clarity.

 ## Roadmap